turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 First, let's flex those command line muscles you've been building:

-* Create a directory called static-site-playground
+* Create a directory called `static-site-playground`
 * Create a file `index.html`, copy and paste in the HTML provided below
 * Create a file `main.css`
+* Open the project in Atom
 * Link the index and main files you just made
-* Test things are working as expected by opening in the browser by running `open index.html` in your terminal:
+* Test things are working as expected by opening in the browser by running `open index.html` in your terminal

 ```html
 <!doctype html>